 - Surveys positive personality attributes to balance the usual focus on pathology found in most mental health questionnaires

-- In addition to the benefits described above, of special interest to attorneys are the following portions of the WPQ user-friendly report:
+In addition to the benefits described above, the following may be of special interest to attorneys:

 - A quick, convenient, and inexpensive overview of your client's children.

 - Identification of important needs of each child in the family that can be addressed with your client in planning for negotiation sessions, collaborative meetings, mediation, custody evaluations, social studies, and litigations

 - Reveals deficiencies in your client's knowledge of relevant details about the children.
 These deficiencies may be remedied at the outset of the litigation to improve your client's parenting skills both to benefit the children and to strengthen the client's position in the negotiations and litigation.

 - A history of each parent's psychological problems as seen through the eyes of your client.
 This information can inform positions taken in collaborative approaches and litigation.